geerteltink/geert.elt.ink/src/content/notes/2015-12-12-setup-doctrine-for-zend-expressive.md

 ---
-title: 'How to setup doctrine for zend expressive'
+title: "How to setup doctrine for zend expressive"
-description: 'Build a Zend Expressive Doctrine factory and cache driver factory.'
+description: "Build a Zend Expressive Doctrine factory and cache driver factory."
-slug: how-to-setup-doctrine-for-zend-expressive
+slug: "how-to-setup-doctrine-for-zend-expressive"
-pubDate: 2015-12-12
+pubDate: "2015-12-12"
 tags:
-  - zend expressive
+  - "zend-expressive"
-  - doctrine
+  - "doctrine"
-  - caching
+  - "caching"
 ---

 > _NOTE: This post was written in the time there was no good solution available to add Doctrine to Expressive.
 Fortunately there is <a href="https://github.com/Roave/psr-container-doctrine">psr-container-doctrine</a>.
 It makes setting up Doctrine a lot easier._